2016 New York and New Jersey bombings: State prosecution

 On the night of September 19, Rahimi was charged in New Jersey Superior Court with five counts of attempted murder of a law enforcement officer in relation to the shootout in Linden.
 He was also charged with second-degree unlawful possession of a weapon and second-degree possession of a weapon for an unlawful purpose, both in relation to the handgun found in his possession.

 On October 13, after a delay caused by his ongoing recovery from gunshot wounds, Rahimi appeared, by teleconference, in New Jersey State Court to plead not guilty to the charges against him.

 On October 18, Rahimi was moved from the hospital to the New Jersey State Prison in Trenton.
 On November 10, ahead of hearings in his case, Rahimi was moved from the medical unit at Trenton State Prison to the Metropolitan Correctional Center in Manhattan.

+On October 8, 2019 jury found Rahimi guilty of all charges.
+On January 24, 2020, he was sentenced to life in prison without the possibility of parole.

 Response

 Governor Cuomo released a statement following the Manhattan bombing, saying, "We are closely monitoring the situation and urge New Yorkers to, as always, remain calm and vigilant."
 The day following the bombing, Cuomo and de Blasio toured the damage together.

 Hamdullah Mohib, Afghanistan's ambassador to the U.S., released a statement saying the Afghan government condemned the bombings and promising the country's cooperation with the investigation.

 In a statement, the Council on American–Islamic Relations welcomed the arrest of Rahimi, saying, "American Muslims, like all Americans, reject extremism and violence, and seek a safe and secure nation.
 Our nation is most secure when we remain united and reject the fear-mongering and guilt by association often utilized following such attacks."

 Security was boosted across New York City's five boroughs as a precaution.
 Cuomo said that, while there was no ongoing threat, he would deploy 1,000 additional National Guard troopers and State Police officers to major commuter hubs during the United Nations General Assembly meeting which began when the bombings were unfolding.

 In the two days following the Manhattan bombing, the NYPD received 406 phone calls reporting suspicious packages in the city.
 None were found to contain bombs.

 The Yelp listing for the chicken restaurant owned by Rahimi's family was review bombed in retaliation for the attempted bombings.